Subject Overview

 Key Stage 4 English Language and English Literature

 At Key Stage 4 we follow the AQA syllabus for English Language and EDUQAS syllabus for English Literature.
-The course commences in the final term of Year 9 and is carefully structured in order to ensure thorough coverage of the new syllabus (grades 1-9).
+The course is carefully structured in order to ensure thorough coverage of each set text.
 Each aspect of the course is covered with a formative and summative assessment, alongside full paper assessments in the December and March of Year 11 in the practice examinations.

 “I know nothing in the world that has as much power as a word.
 Sometimes I write one, and I look at it until it begins to shine.”